-2021-2022 School Year
+2022-2023 School Year

 We have read, understand and agree to abide by the Upper School Handbook.
 Our family will do everything in its power to follow the rules and policies set forth in this handbook.
+We understand our responsibility to additionally familiarize ourselves with and abide by school-wide policies outlined in CLA's Family Handbook.